harendra-kumar/concise-haskell/abstraction/abstraction.rst

 outside the specified scope.
 It is represented by a scoped `forall`.
 For
 example:

-When we say a type variable is `not quantified`, it means that it is universally quantified.
-Whereas just saying `quantified` is equivalent to saying `existentially quantified`.
+Sometimes we say that a type variable is `not quantified`, it means that it is universally quantified.
+Whereas just saying `quantified` is equivalent to saying that it is `existentially quantified`.

 TBD: examples of existential quantification.